Health Effects of Black Mold (Stachybotrys Chartarum)

 • The duration of black mold exposure

-According to the Centers for Disease Control and Prevention (CDC), certain factors increase risk for experiencing adverse health effects.
-People who have poor nutrition, a weakened immune system, low detox capability and comorbid illnesses are more likely to experience severe health effects.
+People who have poor nutrition, a weakened immune system, a genetic predisposition, low detox capability and comorbidities are more likely to experience severe health effects.
+This abrasct by the World Health Organization may be insightful as background.

 Health Effects of Black Mold